Lauren Hollander, LICSW, JD

 Lauren worked as a lawyer, fitness professional, support group provider, and mediator before becoming a couples therapist – which she will tell you are all versions of the same relational work.
 Lauren brings curiosity and compassion to all her relationships and resolute confidence in the wisdom of the individual.
 Lauren raises two kind, outspoken children and a rescue Australian Cattledog named Rosie in her personal life.

 Ask me about: weight lifting; minimalist footwear, color theory

-Ever since I was young, I’ve been: fascinated by human behavior, trauma, and resilience
+Ever since I was young, I’ve been: fascinated by human behavior, and the interplay of trauma, relational connection, and resilience

 MA in Social Work – Westfield State University